zoebiscuit/CodeInPlacePythonFinal/README.md

 This is a python terminal project where you have to guess the word, just like Wordle!
 This is my own version of it, so instead of 5 guesses, you have ten.
 And there will be words with varying lengths.

+## Controls

+Type in a letter to see if its included in the word.
+You cannot type in a whole word.
+Guess all the letters before your attempts run out to win the game!

 ## Video Demo Link

 Watch me try it out here! https://youtu.be/kjSuHtCMgGw